jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) A benefit that is provided to an employee through an arrangement made between their employer and another person for the benefit to be provided is treated as having been provided by the employer.
 Past, present, or future employment
 (3) It is not necessary to the existence of a fringe benefit that an employment relationship exists when the employee receives the benefit.
-Relationship with subpart RD
+Relationship with subpartRD
-(4) Sections RD 25to RD 63 (which relate to fringe benefit tax) deal with the calculation of the taxable value of fringe benefits.
+(4) SectionsRD 25to RD 63 (which relate to fringe benefit tax) deal with the calculation of the taxable value of fringe benefits.
 Arrangements
 (5) A benefit may be treated for the purposes of the FBT rules as being provided by an employer to an employee under— (a) section GB 31 (FBT arrangements: general):